The Final Battle (Once Upon a Time): In Storybrooke and the Enchanted Forest

 As everyone gathers around Emma, Henry awakens Emma using true love's kiss, while Gold and Belle discover that Gideon is once again a baby, realizing that this is their new start as a family.
-The "Once Upon a Time" storybook re-manifests, and Snow arrives to pick it up.
+Henry's storybook re-manifests, and Snow arrives to pick it up.
 Henry looks at the final page of the storybook which writes itself with the words "When both good and evil did the right thing, faith was restored.
 The final battle was won."
 Snow reminds everyone that the story isn't over.
-The Enchanted Forest, Neverland, Wonderland, Agrabah, Arendelle, the Land of Oz and all the other realms are restored and their residents embark on their happy beginnings, as does everyone in Storybrooke.
-Emma and Hook patrol as the town sheriffs, Henry goes back to school, Regina returns to her role as mayor with the dwarfs giving her the title "queen" without "evil", Zelena spends time with baby Robin, David farms with a growing Neal, Gold and Belle renew their relationship and raise Gideon together, Snow White becomes a teacher again and Robin Hood from the Wish Realm proposes to the Queen in Regina's restored palace.
+All the realms are restored and their residents embark on their happy beginnings, as does everyone in Storybrooke.
+Emma and Hook patrol as the town sheriffs, Henry goes back to school, Regina returns to her role as mayor with the dwarfs giving her the title "queen", Zelena spends time with baby Robin, David farms with a growing Neal, Gold and Belle renew their relationship and raise Gideon together, Snow becomes a teacher again, and Wish Realm Robin proposes to the Queen in Regina's restored palace.
 They all gather together at Granny's to celebrate their lives together.